altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

         "createdAt": "2015-01-11T14:12:22",
         "modifiedBy": "<uuid>",
         "modifiedAt": "2015-01-11T14:12:22",
-        "~doc": "If this content was originally copied from another content", "copiedFrom": "<uuid>",
+        "@doc": "If this content was originally copied from another content", "copiedFrom": "<uuid>",
         "metadata": {
-            "~doc": "The area in which the learner is engaged", "learningArea": {
+            "@doc": "The area in which the learner is engaged", "learningArea": {
                 "subject": "math",
-                "subjectArea": "",
+                "subjectArea": "arithmetic",
+                "@doc": "Core Standards domain code (e.g. 3.NBT)", "domainCodeSource": "CommonCore",
+                "@doc": "Core Standards domain code (e.g. 3.NBT)", "domainCode": "arithmetic",
-                "~doc": "Array of the topic hierarchy starting from the broadest to  specific", "~doc": "Without including the subject and subjectArea", "topicHierarchy": [""],
+                "@doc": "Array of the topic hierarchy starting from the broadest to  specific", "@doc": "Without including the subject and subjectArea", "topicHierarchy": [""],
                 "tags": [""]
             },

-            "~doc": "If this content was originally copied from another content", "copiedFrom": "uuid",
+            "@doc": "If this content was originally copied from another content", "copiedFrom": "uuid",
             "createdAt": "2015-01-11T14:12:22",
             "modifiedAt": "2015-01-11T14:12:22",